Reevaluation of the Braginskii viscous force for toroidal plasma: Discussion and Conclusion

 \section{Discussion and Conclusion}

 How much impact has our neglect of any heat flux had on our results?
-The heat flux contribution to the generalized viscosity appears at orders consistent with the perpendicular and gyroviscosity~\cite{brag-1965} for a strong flow, though recent authors~\cite{catto-1190} suggest it contributes to the parallel viscosity as well for subsonic flow.
+The heat flux contribution to the generalized viscosity appears at orders consistent with the perpendicular and gyroviscosity~\citep{brag-1965} for a strong flow, though recent authors~\citep{catto-1190} suggest it contributes to the parallel viscosity as well for subsonic flow.
 For a model based on an equilibrium evaluation, however, the temperature is assumed to be steady in time, hence no heat flows on the timescales of interest.
 Such assumption is consistent with our assumption of constant density hence constant temperature on the flux surfaces.
 The parameter $\Vtor^s$ is independent of $\Vpol^s$, thus also of $n^s$ and $T^s$.
 Our results suggest that a viscous force may develop in conjunction with vertical asymmetry introduced by a divertor configuration which has not been considered previously in the literature.

 Whenever one compares a theory to a measurement, one must consider whether the experiment has actualized the assumptions of applicability.
-In a real tokamak, a multitude of processes may be occuring which are not considered here, and the failure of the model to account for the radial force density profile of two of the five shots may reflect these neglected phenomena.
+In a real tokamak, a multitude of processes may be occurring which are not considered here, and the failure of the model to account for the radial force density profile of two of the five shots may reflect these neglected phenomena.
+We are intrigued by shots 121433 and 121453, which have exceedingly similar radial force density profiles yet quite different temperature and velocity profiles.
 The evaluation of the Braginskii viscous force is straightforward using axes rotation, and the introduction of higher order effects does not obviously detract from the parallel contribution.
-Certainly improvements to the geometry to handle flux surfaces of arbitrary cross sectional shape can be considered~\cite{stacey-082501}; however, the major discrepancy of the concentric circular flux surface approximation is in the horizontal direction, not the vertical direction driving the radial viscous force.
+Certainly improvements to the geometry to handle flux surfaces of arbitrary cross sectional shape can be considered~\citep{stacey-082501}; however, the major discrepancy of the concentric circular flux surface approximation is in the horizontal direction, not the vertical direction driving the radial viscous force.
 Nevertheless, the qualitative agreement found for the majority of the shots considered here suggests the radial shear viscous force is an effect worthy of further investigation.

 The Braginskii model for plasma viscosity in a strong magnetic field has been evaluated in the concentric circular flux surface approximation for toroidal confinement retaining the parallel and gyroviscous contributions by means of the rotation matrix between coordinate axes in the lab frame and those aligned to the magnetic field.
 Explicit attention is paid to the radial derivative of expanded quantities.
 Restriction to flux surfaces of constant density yields a model allowing for vertical asymmetry in the impurity ion toroidal velocity which drives a radial shear viscous force with a magnitude on the order of that attributed to the radial electric field.
 A prediction for the vertical asymmetry to the toroidal velocity obtains from fitting the radial shear viscous force to the experimentally measured radial force density.
 An evaluation from data indicates qualitative agreement between the theoretical and measured force densities for several discharges with strong toroidal flow.